Anandkumarparmar/Registation-and-login-page/README.md

 Download Zip file from Github and Extract the file from zip named REGISTRA.C Use Emulated Turbo C++ 3.0
 Copy this file to your C:\TC:\BIN directory
-To Run this program copy the EGAVGA.BGI file  from  BGI folder  to your BIN directory Full path: C:\TC\BGI\EGAVGA.BGI
+To Run this program copy the EGAVGA.BGI file  from  BGI folder  to your BIN directory

+and  Full path for EGAVGA.BGI file is : C:\TC\BGI\EGAVGA.BGI